gorenje/node-red-streaming/README.md

 This is not to be confused with Node-RED streaming: Node-RED is an event-driven streaming application with events being passed along wires.
 This streaming package aims to solve the handling *large* datasets using Node-RED.

+## Screencasts

+For an indepth explanation of these nodes, checkout the [screencasts](https://blog.openmindmap.org/blog/streaming).

 ## Message passing

 Node-RED uses `msg` objects to pass data between flows.
 These objects get cloned when wires split or as an object is passed out of a node.
 Cloning of objects in Javascript is fine *provided* the objects are small.
 If these objects get to big, then Node-RED suffers.
 Memory gets bloated and things slow down.